EthanCai/programming-learning-notes/README.md

 ## Tools

-- [Visual F# Power Tools](http://fsprojects.github.io/VisualFSharpPowerTools/): the community-provided Visual F# Power Tools, for use with Visual Studio 2012 and 2013 (Community or higher, not Express, see above).
 - [CS-Script](http://www.csscript.net/index.html): CS-Script is a CLR (Common Language Runtime) based scripting system which uses ECMA-compliant C# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 - [Scriptcs](http://scriptcs.net/): Unleash your C# from Visual Studio.
 - [dotPeek](https://www.jetbrains.com/decompiler/): Free .NET Decompiler and Assembly Browser